A Blonde Woman: Date

-By comparing Palma's treatment of the subject's coiffure with similar styles in pictures by contemporary Venetian artists, such as Lorenzo Lotto, the picture has been dated to about 1520.
-Jean Paul Richter, writing in 1910, thought the picture representative of Palma's work during the previous decade, from 1510 to 1520, and allied in composition with the "beautiful series of portraits" now preserved in the Gallery of Vienna.
+By comparing Palma's treatment of the girl's coiffure with similar styles in pictures by contemporary Venetian artists, such as Lorenzo Lotto, the picture has been dated to about 1520.
+Richter (1910) thinks the picture representative of Palma's work during the previous decade, from 1510 to 1520, and allied in composition with the "beautiful series of portraits" now preserved in the Gallery of Vienna.
 The work has been compared to Palma's Sibyl, which is also dated to the 1520s.
-In Venus and Cupid in a Landscape, another work by Palma, dated by the Fitzwilliam Museum, where it hangs, to about 1523 or 1524, Venus has the same dimpled chin, and other facial features, as the subject of this painting.
+In Palma's Venus and Cupid in a Landscape, dated by the Fitzwilliam Museum to about 1523 or 1524, Venus has the same dimpled chin, and other facial features, as the girl in this painting.